How to Use Custom Autofilter in Excel for More Than 2 Criteria

 Setting Criteria in Criteria Table

-• Now, copy the data table B4:E15.
+• Copy the data table B4:E15.

 Using Advanced Filter for More Than 2 Criteria

-• Now we have to set the criteria.
+• We have to set the criteria.

 Setting Criteria in Advanced Filter